technomancy/emacs-starter-kit/README.markdown

 want.
 It's also more modular, so language-specific starter kit modules must be installed separately.
 User-specific and host-specific files are still honored.

-## Todo

-* Further testing of deeply-transitive dependencies
-* Ensure dependencies are loaded for byte-compilation in package.el

 ## Copyright